On the characterization of minimal surfaces with finite total curvature in $\mathbb H^2\times\mathbb R$ and $\widetilde{\rm PSL}_2(\mathbb{R},\tau)$: Introduction

 \begin{remark} There is no assumption on horizontal sheets in the last definition. \end{remark}

 This notion of asymptoticity is topological.
 Next we define a stronger definition of asymptoticity which shares more geometric hypothesis.

 \begin{definition} We say that ${ M}$ is an {\it asymptotic multigraph at infinity} to ${\mathcal P}$ if $M$ is {\it asymptotic} to ${\mathcal P}$ and any vertical and horizontal sheet $E$ can be written outside a compact set as a horizontal graph over a domain of $\alpha \times \rr$, for some well chosen geodesic $\alpha$.
-The {\it asymptotic multigraph} is {\it killing} (see definition 7) if $E$ is a graph along horocycles orthogonal to $\alpha \times \rr$ while the {\it asymptotic multigraph} is {\it geodesic} (see definition 8) if $E$ is a graph along geodesic orthogonal to $\alpha \times \rr$. \end{definition}
+The {\it asymptotic multigraph} is {\it Killing} (see definition 7) if $E$ is a graph along horocycles orthogonal to $\alpha \times \rr$ while the {\it asymptotic multigraph} is {\it geodesic} (see definition 8) if $E$ is a graph along geodesic orthogonal to $\alpha \times \rr$. \end{definition}

-R. Sa Earp and E. Toubiana in \cite{ET1,ET2} have studied the characterization of finite total curvature assuming stability.
-Stability says that the curvature on ends is bounded and using appropriate barriers, they can consider surfaces asymptotically multigraph at infinity as in the previous definition or graph on some slice $\hh \times \{0\}$.
+R. Sa Earp and E. Toubiana in \cite{ET1,ET2} has studied characterization of finite total curvature assuming stability.
+Stability say that the curvature on ends is bounded and using appropriate barriers, they can consider surfaces asymptotically multigraph at infinity as in the previous definition or graph on some slice $\hh \times \{0\}$.

-In the following theorem we prove that the weaker condition of asymptoticity is sufficient to prove finite total curvature.
+In the following theorem we prove that the weak condition of asymptoticity is sufficient to prove finite total curvature.
 We provide uniform bound of the curvature by proving that properly immersed surfaces are asymptotically multigraph at infinity converging uniformly to zero.

 \begin{theorem} Let ${\cal M}\subset \hr$ be a properly immersed minimal surface with finite topology and possibly compact boundary.
 Suppose that each end $M$ of ${\cal M}$ is asymptotic to an admissible polygon at infinity.
-Then $M$ is both a geodesic and killing asymptotic multigraph at infinity and ${\cal M}$ has finite total curvature. \end{theorem}
+Then $M$ is both a geodesic and Killing asymptotic multigraph at infinity and ${\cal M}$ has finite total curvature. \end{theorem}

 Theorem \ref{thm-2} is an immediate consequence of the next theorem using the fact that finite topology implies that each end $M$ is annular.